 * Focus on U.S. budget talks on year's last day of trading

-* Highly liquid dollar favoured as investors shun risk
+* Highly liquid dollar favored as investors shun risk

 * Drastic currency sell-off unlikely if no deal by Wednesday